 The most difficult aspect of creating extension menus is thinking of a variety of activities.
 Consider using:

-- Utilize depth and complexity and content imperative thinking tools.
+- Use depth and complexity and content imperative thinking tools to create up-leveled objectives.

 - Your own interests!